m2osw/snaplogger/README.md

     You can also make components mutually exclusive.
 For example, we do not allow you to add the "normal" and "secure" components to the same message.
-The network components (see the eventdispatcher project) also include "local"/"remote" and "tcp"/"udp" pairs, which can't be used simultaneously.
+The network components (see the snaplogger network extension in the eventdispatcher project) also include "local"/"remote" and "tcp"/"udp" pairs, which can't be used simultaneously.

     You can also create your own components using one of the `snaplogger::get_component()` functions.